 Hair transplant either by FUT or by FUE can be done very well in a diabetic patient and it is safe also if his blood sugar level is controlled.
-Result of hair transplant are as good as non-diabetic patient.
-Diabetes is not a contra indication for Hair restoration.
-Any diabetic patient with his controlled blood sugar is as normal as common man; he can undergo any major surgery like heart surgery and minor surgery like hair transplant.
+The result of hair transplant is as good as a non-diabetic patient.
+Diabetes is not a contraindication for Hair Restoration.
+Any diabetic patient with his controlled blood sugar is as normal as a common man; he can undergo any major surgery like heart surgery and minor surgery like hair transplants.

 If blood sugar level is normal than hair transplant is going to be successful.
-Only precaution he needs is to take care of his blood sugar level.
+The only precaution he needs is to take care of his blood sugar level.

-Regular and practical monitoring to the blood sugar level, which means waiting for a blood sample to be taken to the laboratory and brought back the next day, is not needed.
+Regular and practical monitoring of the blood sugar level, which means waiting for a blood sample to be taken to the laboratory and brought back the next day, is not needed.

 The doctor performing the hair transplant procedure should follow up with his patient in the healing phase and continuous follow up until full recovery.